CarlosVillamar/LoafGO/README.md

 # LoafGO

-This a mobile application designed to show case utility for a delivery service driver, this a concept prototype for much bigger SaaS system designed for a school project.
+This an Android mobile application designed to show case utility for a delivery service driver, this a concept prototype intended to become a compontent of a much bigger SaaS system designed for a school project.